DimiKog/proof-of-escape/questions/quiz1.md

 1. Launch the frontend (`http://localhost:8000`)
 2. Click **Connect Wallet**
 3. Click **Register**
-4. Enter `Quiz ID = 1` and paste the correct answer
+4. Enter `Quiz ID = 1` and **paste the full keccak256 hash** of your answer
-5. The system will hash your input and submit it
+5. The contract will validate your submission

 ---